 Boarding is often the most stressful and complicated part of the job.
 During boarding they are pressured to get flight out on time, if they fail to do this they can get written up.
 They have do a beverage service for first class, and do safety and security checks.
 They have to help passengers with...
 Read more »

 It sounds odd to me, but it is partly defined by the scope of the employment contract.
 While Colorado does have basic employment protections, there are many exceptions and case-specific determinations which can change outcome.
 In other words, you will need to contact an employment lawyer directly...Read more »

 I got hurt at work back in 2012 and they told me they weren't going to file it with workers comp.
 I had to pay for medical bills and everything out of pocket.
 I also lost a month of work due to the injury and healing.
-I wasn't able to afford the proper medical treatment for it so I still have...
+I wasn't able to afford the proper medical treatment for it so I...
 Read more »

 In Colorado the statue of limitations for a workperson comp. claim is 2 years from injury.
 For personal injury, the statue of limitations is 3 years for motor vehicle claims and 2 years for all other claims.
 There is a remote possibility that specific facts of your case may delay the SoL.
 You will...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.